-FY 2022 Round 1 School Maintenance Project Grant (SMPG)
+FY 2023 Round 1 School Maintenance Project Grant

-There is approximately $47 million available for the FY 2022 Round 1 School Maintenance Project Grant.
-Grants will be approved up to the amount released by the Governor’s Office of Management and Budget (GOMB).
+There is approximately $40 million available for the FY 2023 Round 1 School Maintenance Project Grant.
+Grants will be approved up to the amount released by the Governor’s Office of Management and Budget.
 Future application cycles will be open when funds are released.

-School Maintenance Project Grant (SMPG) is a dollar for dollar state matching grant program providing awards up to $50,000 to grantees exclusively for the maintenance or upkeep of buildings or structures for educational purposes.
+School Maintenance Project Grant (SMPG) is a dollar-for-dollar state matching grant program that will provide awards up to $50,000 to grantees exclusively for the maintenance or upkeep of buildings or structures for educational purposes.
 Ongoing operational costs, including in-house labor for SMPG projects not contracted out, cannot be included for any School Maintenance Project Grant.
 A project may involve different types of work on a single building or structure or may involve a single type of work (e.g., new roofing or windows) on several buildings or structures.
 There is no limit to the cost of a project; however, grant awards shall not exceed $50,000 per grant award, and applicants shall provide a match from local funds equal to the grant amount requested.
 An applicant must not obligate funds or begin work on any of the projects listed on the application prior to submission of the application in IWAS.
 However, submission of the application does not guarantee a grant will be approved or awarded.
-All project activities must be expended or legally obligated within two years of disbursement by the State.
-If funds have been obligated by the grantee but not fully expended two years after disbursement, ninety (90) calendar days will be given to liquidate all obligations.
+All project activities must be expended or legally obligated within two years of disbursement by the state.
+If funds have been obligated by the grantee but not fully expended two years after disbursement, 90 calendar days will be allowed to liquidate all obligations.

 Eligible Applicants: Any school district, cooperative high school, Type 40 area vocational center, or special education cooperative may apply for the grant.

 A summary of the steps that are necessary to fully execute the FY 2023 Round 1 SMPG are as follows: